 - Precision Guided Wind and Fire Wheels: Her weapons can be thrown like chakrams with great accuracy.
 They also come back to her, plowing through several dozen bodies at a time.

 - Pretty Princess Powerhouse: The first of Dynasty Warriors, and initially the only one who is referred to as such until Xiahou Ji is introduced.
-Most of Wu retainers from playable to NPC alike also almost always call her as 'Princess' (or 'Hime-sama' in Japanese versions) in several dialogues.
+Most Wu retainers, playable or NPC alike, almost always call her 'Princess' (or 'Hime-sama' in Japanese versions) in several dialogue snippets.

 - Rain of Arrows: Her Tome Special in 6.

 - Rings of Death: She dual-wields a pair of Wind and fire wheels in all of her appearances except 1 and 6.
 While her bow proficiency is finally brought up in 6, the reappearance of the rings is lampshaded in Warriors Orochi 3, where she states she experimented with other weapons before settling back to them.

 - Secret Character: In the first Dynasty Warriors, she was unlockable via Cheat Code.

 - She-Fu: Her fighting style has her doing backflips and gymnastic cartwheels.

 - Shipper on Deck: For Sun Quan with Lianshi

 - Sibling Team: Frequently forms one with her brothers before and after her marriage.